alexbijak/alexbijak.github.io/_pages/cv.md

 Publications
 ======
-Crane, J.L., **Bijak, A.L.**, Maier, M.A., & Nord M.A. (*in review*).
+Crane, J.L., **Bijak, A.L.**, Maier, M.A., & M.A.
+Nord. (*in review*).
 Development of ambient background threshold values for sediment quality parameters in U.S. lakes on a regional and statewide basis.

-Walker, J.B., **Bijak, A.L.** & Blum, L. (*in review*).
-Genetic diversity and clonal structure of Spartina alterniflora in a Virginia marsh.
+Walker, J.B., **Bijak, A.L.** & L.K.
+Blum. (*in review*).
+Genetic diversity and clonal structure of *Spartina alterniflora* in a Virginia marsh.

-**Bijak, A.L.**, van Dijk, K., & Waycott, M. (2018).
-Population structure and gene flow of the tropical seagrass, Syringodium filiforme, in the Florida Keys and subtropical Atlantic region.
-PLoS ONE 13(9): e0203644.
+**Bijak, A.L.**, van Dijk, K., & M. Waycott.
+(2018).
+Population structure and gene flow of the tropical seagrass, *Syringodium filiforme*, in the Florida Keys and subtropical Atlantic region. *PLoS ONE* 13(9): e0203644.

-**Bijak, A.L.**, van Dijk, K., & Waycott, M. (2014).
-Development of microsatellite markers for a tropical seagrass, Syringodium filiforme (Cymodoceaceae).
-Applications in Plant Sciences, 2(10), 1400082.
+**Bijak, A.L.**, van Dijk, K., & M. Waycott.
+(2014).
+Development of microsatellite markers for a tropical seagrass, *Syringodium filiforme* (Cymodoceaceae). *Applications in Plant Sciences*, 2(10), 1400082.

 Presentations
 ======